agamjeetsingh/2d-platformer/README.md

 Demo uses sprites and tiles from Celeste (© Maddy Makes Games), used here for non-commercial demonstration purposes only.

+Find details about this game on [this](https://github.com/agamjeetsingh/2d-game-engine/wiki/2D-Platformer) wiki page.

 ## Features
 - **Physics Engine**
     - AABB collision detection, impulse-based resolution,